zooniverse/front-end-monorepo/docs/arch/adr-49.md

 Note that `enable_switching_flipbook_and_separate` in WorkflowConfiguration store enables the "switch to separate frames view" in Flipbook Controls.

+### SeparateFrame Component

+The separate frames viewer has a repeatable component that is designed to include an image toolbar affecting only one frame.
+This SeparateFrame component is in contrast to the generalized ImageToolbar in the classifier layout components, which relies on the subject viewer store to handle pan, zoom, rotate, and invert state.
+In SeparateFrame, local state is used for those features instead.

 ### With Drawing Tasks

 When "Clone markers in all frames" is checked/enabled in the project builder: